rtluckie/zmk-config/README.md

-This is the _Shift_ key, which force other keys to output the uppercase version of itself, or in certain cases, it can force the key to output a completely different symbol then the normal one (e.g. the number keys in most standard keyboards).
+This is the _Shift_ key, which force other keys to output the uppercase version of itself, or in certain cases, it can force the key to output a completely different symbol then the normal one (e.g., the number keys in most standard keyboards).

 When a key outputs a different symbol than the uppercase version of the normal